visheshgupta08071992/AutomationAndDSANotes/JavaScript/JavaScriptRahulShetty.md

 In this case, all the comparisons evaluate to `false` because the types of the values on both sides are different.

+== does content comparison without checking on type. === does strict comparison it checks on type as well.

 In general, it is recommended to use the triple equals operator (`===`) for comparisons in JavaScript because it avoids unexpected type coercion.
 It provides a more precise and predictable way of comparing values.